The Braxtons: 2000–2010: Solo projects

 Trina appeared in the 2004 Tyler Perry play Meet the Browns as Tracy Stevens.
 She was also part of the play Rise, written by Salt from Salt-n-Pepa and Christopher "Play" Martin from the rap group Kid 'n Play and starred in an off-Broadway production of Dreamgirls as Deena Jones.
 In 2004, Trina Braxton appeared in "The Walk" with Eva Pigford and Vanessa Bell.
 Additionally, she co-starred in two independent films, including Jail Party, and was host for the unbroadcast Urban Idol for UPN.
 She also made a cameo in Tyler Perry's I Can Do Bad All By Myself as a member of a band performing with singer Mary J. Blige's character.
 In 2009, Trina joined the wedding band "Simply Irresistible" as a lead vocalist.
 In 2012, Trina left the band to pursue a solo music career, releasing her debut solo single "Party or Go Home" in March 2012.

 Trina and Tamar performed as background singers and dancers for the entire duration of Toni's Libra Tour in 2006.
 They also performed in Toni Braxton: Revealed at the Flamingo Hotel and Casino until R&B singer Sparkle and Towanda Braxton replaced them.

 Towanda Braxton appeared in season 2 of the reality show Starting Over.
 She performed and recorded a solo song, "Here I Am", for the show and conducted a radio interview on the Wendy Williams Experience about her time on Starting Over.
 Towanda is also a member of Zeta Phi Beta sorority and pledged at Bowie State University in 1995.
-In September 2005, People magazine's website reported that Towanda was pregnant.
+In September 2005, People magazine's website reported that Towanda was pregnant..
+She would later have a featured role as Khalil Kain's mistress in the 2017 movie Misguided Behavior.

 Tamar Braxton released her debut solo album Tamar in 2000.
 She also made a cameo in the music video for "He Wasn't Man Enough".
 She appeared for a short time as Sasha in the stage play version of Madea Goes to Jail in 2005 alongside Tyler Perry and Cassi Davis.
 Tamar co-wrote several songs and sang background vocals for several of Toni's albums including Snowflakes, More Than a Woman, Libra, and Pulse.
 In 2012, Tamar released the single "Love and War", followed by two albums in 2013: a studio album entitled Love and War, followed by a Christmas album entitled Winter Loversland.

 In 2010, the Braxtons, including Traci Braxton, appeared in sister Toni Braxton's music video for her dance single "Make My Heart".